-Emera Family Law assists the LGBTIQA+ community with legal issues related to family law and estate planning.
+Emera Family Law assists the LGBTIQA+ community with legal issues related to family law.
 These include:

 People planning on having a child or children by donor insemination (known or unknown) either at home or at a clinic, by in vitro fertilization (IVF) or surrogacy should be aware of the legal issues around parentage; who is considered a parent and what are the donor’s rights.